UmarAslamNawab/Redux-Main-Practice/README.md

 - just uncomment the code and Enjoy
 - The fifth example comprises of all the folders
 - uncomment the fifth example at last and Enjoy
+- It is a prooper with commenting on each step for clearififcation